 Man now living in Alaska charged with participating in Jan.
 6 riot at U.S. Capitol

 Mar.
-8—A man now living in Girdwood was arrested Thursday on federal charges that accuse him of participating in the January 6, 2021, attack on the U.S. Capitol.
+9—A man now living in Girdwood was arrested Thursday on federal charges that accuse him of participating in the Jan.
+6, 2021, attack on the U.S. Capitol.

 Eric Richard Staples, 33, appears to be one of four people with Alaska connections to be charged in the riot that has so far resulted in the arrests of more than 1,100.